Artwork by Rene Aigner©

 - See also: Images of Arya Stark

-Arya is the youngest daughter and third child of Lady Catelyn and Lord Eddard Stark, head of House Stark and Warden of the North.
-She was born soon after Eddard Stark's return from the Greyjoy Rebellion and raised at Winterfell.
-Arya has an older sister Sansa.
-She has an older brother Robb and two younger brothers Bran and Rickon.
-She also has a bastard half-brother Jon Snow.
+Arya is the youngest daughter and third child of Lord Eddard Stark, head of House Stark and Warden of the North, and Lady Catelyn Tully.
+She was born at Winterfell.
+Arya has an older sister, Sansa.
+She has an older brother, Robb, and two younger brothers, Bran and Rickon.
+She also has a bastard half-brother, Jon Snow.

-In her nine years, she has quickly shown herself to be an independent and wild-spirited girl.
+Arya has shown herself to be an independent and wild-spirited girl.
 Unlike her sister, she rejects the notion that she must become a lady and marry for influence and power, showing no interest in the womanly arts of dancing, singing, and sewing; instead she revels in fighting and exploring, to the bemusement of her tutor Septa Mordane and parents.
-Known affectionately as "Arya Underfoot" by the staff and servants of Winterfell.
+Arya is better than her sister Sansa at riding horses.
+She is known affectionately as "Arya Underfoot" by the staff and servants of Winterfell.

 A Game of Thrones